open-organization/open-org-definition/open_org_maturity_model.md

 - Individuals and teams make project-related and non-sensitive materials accessible to all members of project teams according to clearly defined and shared formats and/or protocols

-- People feel like they know about—and are helping to shape—most, but not all, important decisions as those decisions are unfolding
+- People feel like they know about—and are helping to shape—most (but not all) important decisions as those decisions are unfolding

 - Materials that are part of decision-making practices are available at defined project milestones